tuur12345/StravaWars/README.md

-Ultra SIGMA stravawars to conquer the world
+SIGMA stravawars to conquer the world